Rudxain/RGB-digital-rain/README.md

 If you downloaded a ZIP, then extract it.
 Open `index.html` in your 🌐browser of choice (it also works on Chrome for Android!), and enjoy the real-time animation!

 # Naming?
-If you don't believe me, the "official" name is ("Digital Rain")[https://en.wikipedia.org/wiki/Matrix_digital_rain], even though the standard-de-facto is "falling code".
+If you don't believe me, the "official" name is ["Digital Rain"](https://en.wikipedia.org/wiki/Matrix_digital_rain), even though the standard-de-facto is "falling code".

 # ⭐Credits
 1. Original source code by 👤Ganesh Prasad: https://codepen.io/gnsp/pen/vYBQZJm